 20F- 5.12.1 CARBURETOR AIR FILTER / AIR FILTER HOUSING-

-A. Only a round dry type paper air filter elements maintaining a minimum 12 inches and maximum 14 inches diameter will be permitted.
-The air filter element must maintain a minimum of 1 ½” inches, and a maximum of 3.5 inches in height.
+A. Only a round dry type paper air filter element maintaining a minimum 12 inches and maximum 14 inches diameter is permitted.
+The air filter element must maintain a minimum of 1 ½” inches, maximum three and a half (3.5”) inches in height.
 All air must be filtered through the element.

-B. Only a round metal filter housing will be permitted.
+B. Only a round, metal filter housing (top and bottom) is permitted.
 The top and bottom of the air filter housing must be solid with no holes.
-A maximum of one (1) inch lip will be permitted from the air filter element to the outer edge of the air filter housing top and bottom.
-The air filter housing carburetor mounting ring must have only one (1) round hole a minimum of five (5) inches in diameter.
+A maximum of one (1) inch lip is permitted from the air filter element to the outer edge of the air filter housing top and bottom.
+The air filter housing carburetor mounting ring must have only one (1) round hole, a minimum of five (5) inches in diameter.
 It is permissible to attach a shield to the front area of the air filter housing up to a maximum of one half of the air filter circumference.
 The shield must not be higher than the height of the air filter element.
 The air filter housing metal top and bottom must be of the same diameter.
-The air filter housing must be centered and set level on the carburetor.
-No air induction, ducts, baffles, tubes, funnels or anything else which may control the air entering inside of, or between the air filter and carburetor.
-Plastic air filter housings or parts are not permitted.
+The air filter housing must be centered and sit level on the carburetor.
+Air induction, ducts, baffles, tubes, funnels or anything that may control the air entering inside of, or between the air filter and carburetor is not permitted.

-D. No part of the air filter or air filter housing will be permitted to protrude through the hood.
+D. No part of the air filter or air filter housing may protrude through the hood.

 You may not compete without the air filter and air filter housing in place.

 The distributor must be the same type that comes on a 602 crate engine.